Notes on How to Take Smart Notes

 see note 365ab1

-The book also has a collection of references to justify why this method works so well.
-On of the things I found more interesting is the idea of low friction working .
+The book also has a collection of references to justify why this method works so well .
+One of the things I found more interesting is the idea of low friction working .
 We should not fight our methods, but we should tune our way of working to serve our purposes.
-If we don't like an aspect of what we do (for instance, we like writing in blue instead of black), we should be able to just doing it.
+If we don't like an aspect of what we do (for instance, we like writing in blue instead of black), we should be able to just do it.

 In this direction, Ahrens proposes writing down as a mean to understanding what we read .
 On the one hand, changing contexts from the book, to our mind, to writing down is a good flow to build knowledge.
-To achieve it, we must transform what we read in view of what we already know, and this is a compounding effect.
+To achieve it, we must transform what we read in view of what we already know, and this is a compounding effect (see: hermeneutic circle ).
 By writing down, it is also possible freeing short term memory , and lower our stress over the possibility of losing fleeing thoughts.
-This is very similar to why bullet journaling is effective at improving productivity.
+This is very similar to why bullet journaling is effective at improving productivity, and is repeated across many productivity discourses.

 The rest of the book is more focused on learning and writing techniques.
 Even though it skips the topic of spaced repetition , it discusses that cramming is not understanding and therefore the roles of tests and their objective in assessing knowledge must be reviewed.
 It briefly covers what are the retrieval and storage strength in relation to knowledge, and they support the idea of why the Zettelkasten is a natural way of taking notes.

 When the book covers the writing process, one of the most interesting points is that we can't consider it a linear process.
 Ideas are naturally networked in our brains (and in the notes) (see: 202010160912 ), and we can't make a top-down plan.
-What Ahrens mostly argues is that the education has system has an outdated approach to teaching planning.
+What Ahrens mostly argues is that the education system has an outdated approach to teaching planning.
+Especially planning for written content.

 The core message for someone who wants to write a book is to have a fluid workflow (see: 202010161703 ).
 An outline is useful at supporting the structure of the book, but we must be able to change it as we progress.
 We must split writing from editing since they engage with different parts of our brain.
 In the editing we will identify missing links in our thoughts, spelling mistakes, etc. Of course, all the approach is traversed by playing with the notes and their links.